DKXXXL/master-thesis/pldi2023/review-reply-densed.md

 * (Review B) __How will our plugin react when trying to mixin the contradictory features?
 For example, since STLC with eith polymorphism or references enjoy type soundness, but their composition doesn't.__

   <!-- I think we still need to clarify we doesn't support extending these -->
-  We currently doesn't support extend STLC with polymorphism and reference, which requires extending existent inductive family with new indices.
+  We currently don't support extending STLC with polymorphism and reference, which requires extending the existent inductive family with new indices.

-  Hypothetically speaking, We can expect our plugin will generate unprovable proof obligation under mixin, hindering qed'ed the proposition and thus closing the family.
+  Hypothetically speaking, We can expect our plugin will generate unprovable proof obligation under mixin, hindering qeding the proposition and thus closing the family.

-  Another exmaple would be extend *a family of STLC and its termination proof* with general recursion feature.
-Our plugin will generate unprovable proof obligation inside the reducibility argument for the fixpoint feature.
+  Another example would be extending *a family of STLC and its termination proof* with the general recursion feature.
+Our plugin will generate an unprovable proof obligation inside the reducibility argument for the fixpoint feature.

 * (Review D) __"What goes wrong if a user tries to define a term with the `tm_rect` type using standard pattern matching?
 Is it rejected?
 In the latter case, how does the plugin prevent other extensible definitions from referring to it?"__

-  Coq will reject on the pattern matching on `tm`.
+  Coq will reject the pattern matching on `tm`.
 For example, Figure 4, Line 494 `Module Type STLC°tm` shows the abstraction/wrapped interface around the given inductive `tm`.
-The following field definition will be type-checked based on this interface, and for Coq it will only consider `tm` as an arbitrary type and will fail to pattern match it.
+The following field definition will be type-checked based on this interface.
+As for Coq, it will only consider `tm` as an arbitrary type and will fail to pattern-match it.

 * (Review D) __""In the event that fpop cannot infer where the programmer intends to place a new field, annotation is required."
 I did not understand what it means to 'place' a field-- when does this occur,  and what do these annotations look like?"__